 Many body scanning companies report their accuracy on a cherry-picked data set that only contains data produced in a lab environment (perfect lighting, perfect clothing, perfect posture, perfect background, etc.) or report stats like “98 % accurate."
 This might be great for marketing, but it doesn’t say anything about the actual maturity of the technology and commercial viability.
 Sadly many companies who need an accurate Body Measurements Solution fall victim to those tricks and in the end receive unreliable measurements because the real measurement accuracy is way off the communicated data.
 With so much unclear reporting and tricking with KPIs, we decided to do the exact opposite and openly communicate our real MAE.
 None of our competitors show their benchmarking process transparently.

-Of course we didn't start at our current MAE (Mean Average Error) of 1.2cm.
+Of course we didn't start at our current MAE (Mean Absolute Error) of 1.2 cm.
 Our first MAE in May 2018 was around 8 cm.
 A good start but not enough to provide the same service as a tailor measuring by hand.
 At the end of 2019 we reduced our MAE to 2.5 cm.
-Despite being a young company, through a lot of trial and error and by choosing the right technology we were able to outperform companies who have been working on this for many years and have now reduced our MAE to1.2 cm.
+Despite being a young company, through a lot of trial and error and by choosing the right technology we were able to outperform companies who have been working on this for many years and have now reduced our MAE to 1.2 cm.
 We even directly compared our MAE to our competitors in another benchmark test with astonishing results.

-Our body measurement solution is used by many different companies.
+Our Body Measurements Solution is used by many different companies.
 Often they are workwear companies that want to save a lot of time and money by making try-ons a thing of the past.
 Another big customer bracket are tailors who provide made-to-measure clothing and take all measurements of their customers by hand.
 On the one hand they use Presize to expand internationally due to the fact that measuring a customer who resides in another country by hand is quite the challenge.
 On the other hand they get more efficient in extracting body measurements without taking any manually.